jim-schwoebel/pauses/README.md

 ```

 ## use cases
-### if you want to calculate pauses in the ./data folder.
+### if you want to process all audio files in the ./data folder

-After this, you can run the script in the terminal with:
+Run the script in the terminal with:
 ```
 python3 extract_pauselength.py n y
 ```
-### recording files and calculating pauses in real-time
+### recording voice files and calculating pauses in real-time

 If you want to record a file you can do this by:
 ```